 Akhya Pandey

-In a strong disciplinary move, the Meerut Bar Association on removed 1,346 lawyers from its Bar Association Membership rolls due to their failure to pay their annual subscription fees.
-Another 1,500 advocates have been issued a final warning wherein they have to clear their dues on or before July 15.
+In a strong disciplinary move, the Meerut Bar Association removed 1,346 lawyers from its Bar Association Membership rolls due to their failure to pay their annual subscription fees.
+Another 1,500 advocates have been issued a final warning, wherein they have to clear their dues on or before July 15.
 2025 or else they will have to face the same consequences.

-Meerut Bar Association has taken this step due to the core reason of non- payment of annual subscription fee even after repeated notices and deadlines.
+Meerut Bar Association has taken this step due to the core reason of non-payment of the annual subscription fee even after repeated notices and deadlines.
 The last due date was in March 2025, but when that passed without compliance, the Association had no choice but to take action.
 The removed lawyers have now lost access to all the facilities, benefits, and rights that come with being an active member of the Bar Association.

 To avoid such issues in the future, the Association has introduced a revised fee structure based on age:

-• Lawyers under 30: ₹1,500 (previously ₹1,100).
+- Lawyers Under 30: ₹1,500 (previously ₹1,100).

-• Ages 30 to 50: ₹5,100 (previously ₹2,150).
+- Age Between 30 to 50: ₹5,100 (previously ₹2,150).

-• Over 50: ₹11,000 (lifetime fee, earlier ₹12,200)
+- Over Age of 50: ₹11,000 (lifetime fee, earlier ₹12,200)

 This bold step by the Meerut Bar Association is one of the largest clean-up efforts in recent years, sending a clear message that being part of the legal community means staying professionally responsible and financially accountable.